LouisKr/EasyEventSystem/README.md

 ```

 ## Subscribing to an Event
-You only have to Create an EventHandler in your class and connect your function thats sopposed to react to it.
+You only have to Create an EventHandler in your class and connect your function thats supposed to react to it.

 Gui.h
 ```c++